why Walgreens Boots Alliance Inc [WBA] is a Good Choice for Investors After New Price Target of $25.49

 Healthcare is at the center of WBA’s ESG framework, reflecting its operations and corporate vision to be the leading partner in reimagining local healthcare and well-being for all.

-If compared to the average trading volume of 13.53M shares, WBA reached a trading volume of 10141696 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 14.39M shares, WBA reached a trading volume of 11310139 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Walgreens Boots Alliance Inc [WBA]:
+What do top market gurus say about Walgreens Boots Alliance Inc [WBA]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WBA shares is $25.49 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WBA stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.